 If you’re not quite ready to dive right into skiing or wake sports just yet, a great way to ease into things is through kneeboarding or watersports trainers—both are also great options for introducing kids to their first watersports experience.
 Kneeboards are one of the simplest watersports for anyone to do, while watersports trainers can really help your kids learn the basics before moving onto other sports in the lineup.

 Kneeboarding:The name really says it all: a board you ride while seated on your knees.
 Just like many of the other watersports we’ve covered, riders start off in the water behind the boat.
 Instead of strapping into any binding, you lay your body across the board with your head facing forward, holding onto the front edges of the board with your feet dangling in the water behind you.
 Usually most kneeboards have a small hook on the front of the board where you attach the rope; if not, hang onto the rope however if feels most comfortable until you’re able to get up.
 To get into a riding position, you’ll pull yourself up onto your knees as the driver slowly increases their speed.
 Once you’re up, place the strap across your knees and the rest comes pretty naturally.
-USA Water Ski has other great tips in their Learn to Kneeboard guide.
+Check out boats.com's How to Kneeboard article for additional tips.

 Watersports Trainers: Trainers, sometimes referred to as “EZ Skis,” can help kids stabilize their balance as they learn the fundamentals.
 There are different types of trainers, including those used for ski training and others used for wake sports training.
 There are also EZ Skis that resemble inflatable tubes and others that are actually made with similar materials as skis or wakeboards.
 Regardless of what style EZ Ski you decide to test out, watersports trainers are a must-have for parents looking to give their kids a safe, fun entry into the world of watersports.
 Airhead has a great selection of EZ Skis to get you started.